Mapping Life in 2020

 A zine that documented my world during 2020.

-How can personal data be used to construct a map that shows life before and after 2020?
+How can personal data be used to construct a map that shows and compares life before and after 2020?

 - Research inspires and informs visual design work